prokube-ai/k8s-intro/README.md

 * [Kubernetes Patterns](https://www.oreilly.com/library/view/kubernetes-patterns-2nd/9781098131678/), a bit more advanced material

 ## Getting started
 We first need a Kubernetes distribution.
-For local development [kind](https://kind.sigs.k8s.io) is a good fit.
+For local development, [kind](https://kind.sigs.k8s.io) is a good fit.
 It stands for Kubernetes In Docker and runs a whole cluster within docker.

 ### Note about registry